AP Source: Broncos hiring Packers OC Hackett as head coach - KRDO

 The person spoke on condition of anonymity because the deal was still in the works and the team hadn’t announced the hiring.

-Hackett’s hiring will bring immediate speculation about the Broncos trying to lure star quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Devante Adams, who is set to hit free agency in March.
+Hackett’s hiring will bring immediate speculation about the Broncos trying to lure star quarterback Aaron Rodgers to Denver, perhaps along with his star receiver Devante Adams.

 General manager George Paton interviewed 10 candidates to replace Vic Fangio, whom he fired after a disappointing 7-10 season, Denver’s sixth consecutive without a playoff berth.